 Now I think we will see a later start to the 50th anniversary, with festivities beginning in September 2021, one month before the official date.
 It will probably end up only being a 14-month celebration, lasting throughout all 2021.

-All these new attractions, would normally bring huge crowds to the parks to begin with, then when you take into consideration it will be Disney’s World 50th on top of that, we should be looking at record crowds.
+All these new attractions, would normally bring huge crowds to the parks to begin with, then when you take into consideration it will be Disney’s World 50th on top of that, we should be looking at almost “normal-level” crowds for a while.

 A lot of this is going to depend on how the economy recovers.
 If we move into a long recession, that could put a damper on Disney’s expectation for 2021.
 People that don’t have jobs can’t go to Disney World obviously.
 If the economy recovers, or at least is heading in the right direction in the back half of 2020, we should start to see crowd levels start to come back in 2021.